-Display participants that are assigned to the current fieldworker.
+Example: display participants that are assigned to the current fieldworker

-- Create a select field with an external source file (e.g. CSV file) that lists all the participants as well as the fieldworker that each participant is assigned to.
+- Create a select field and choose to use an external source file (i.e. the CSV file you uploaded that contains all the participants as well as the Data Collector that each participant is assigned to).
 Visit our article on Populating an option list from an external source for detailed steps on using and setting up a select field with an external source file.

-- Use the 'advance filter options' feature to filter the participant list.
-Filtering options in select fields are covered in more detail here.
+- Use the 'Advanced Filter options' feature to apply a filter (this topic is covered in more detail here).

-- To filter for the participants that are assigned to the fieldworker capturing the form use the following filters:
+- To filter for the participants that are assigned to the Data Collector capturing the form use the following filters:

 - Select the column that lists the fieldworkers (that are assigned to the participants).
 E.g. FieldworkerName

-- Choose the column type, in this case the fieldworker's name would be Text
+- Choose the data type, in this case the Data Collector's name is Text

 - Select the operator, in this case 'equal to'

-Note: The fieldworkers' names in the CSV file should correspond with the names of the fieldworkers on the console.
+Note: The Data Collectors' names in the CSV file must correspond exactly with the names of the fieldworkers on the console.
 If they are spelled differently for example, they will not be filtered correctly.

-Only participants assigned to the fieldworker will be displayed in the options list.
+When the form is rendered, only participants assigned to the Data Collector currently completing the form will be displayed in the options list.

 Tip: Select the Preview button from the toolbar to test your form and see how it will be displayed when using the mobile app.